thomasple/FeNNol/README.md

 pip install "fennol[cuda]"
 ```

-### From Github repo
+### Latest version from Github repo
 You can start with a fresh environment, for example using venv:
 ```bash
 python -m venv fennol
 source fennol/bin/activate
 ```

-The first step is to install jax (see details at: https://jax.readthedocs.io/en/latest/installation.html)
+The first step is to install jax (see details at: https://jax.readthedocs.io/en/latest/installation.html).
+For example, to install the latest version using pip:
 ```bash
 # CPU version
 pip install -U jax